MKLab-ITI/JGNN/tutorials/Debugging.md

 of 32 elements or conversely.

 ## Monitoring operations
-In addition to all other debugging mechanisms, JGNN presents a way to view when forward and backward operations of specific code components are executed and with what kinds of arguments.
+In addition to all other debugging mechanisms, JGNN presents a way to show when forward and backward operations of specific code components are executed and with what kinds of arguments.
 This can be particularly useful when testing new components in real (complex) architectures.